ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-05-Springs.md

 ---

-A) Clock springs are stronger
+A) Clock springs last longer

-B) In clock springs, every part changes radius; in constant force springs, only a small section changes
+B) Clock springs are stronger

-C) Clock springs are more accurate
+C) In clock springs, every part changes radius; in constant force springs, only a small section changes

-D) Clock springs last longer
+D) Clock springs are more accurate

 ---

-In clock springs, every part changes radius; in constant force springs, only a small section changes
+C) In clock springs, every part changes radius; in constant force springs, only a small section changes

 ///